 Largest divisor shared by the entire set of numbers.
 Aka: greatest common factor, highest common factor.
 Enter your numbers, separate by a comma.

-The greatest common divisor (gcd/GCD) of a set of integers (at least one of which is not zero), is the largest positive integer that divides each of the the numbers without a remainder.
-This number is known by a few other names: the greatest common factor (gcf), greatest common denominator, highest common factor (hcf), or greatest common measure.
+The greatest common divisor (GCD) of a set of integers (at least one of which is not zero), is the largest positive integer that divides each of the the numbers without a remainder.
+This GCD calculator is known by a few other names: the greatest common factor finder (gcf finder), greatest common denominator calculator, highest common factor (hcf), or greatest common measure.

-The Euclidean algorithm is one of the oldest algorithms in common use.
+The GCD calculator / gcf finder?
+I wrote it a few weeks ago.
+Oh, you mean the Euclidean algorithm?
+The Euclidean algorithm that this gcd calculator / gcf finder is based on happens to be one of the oldest algorithms in common use.
 The algorithm was probably not discovered by Euclid, who compiled results from earlier mathematicians in his Elements.
 Pythagorean mathematicians likely knew of it and possibly even earlier Greek mathematicians.
-The same concept was independently discovered at a later date by both Indian and Chinese mathematicians.
+Well before we made our GCF finder.
+The same concept (behind the gcd calculator) was independently discovered at a later date by both Indian and Chinese mathematicians.